PuntoCommerce/marketing-cloud-connector/doc/doc2/3_0_ModifyMarketingCloud.md

 ## Marketing Cloud App and API Key

-This step must be done for each Commerce Cloud Business Unit that you want to connect with.
+This must be done for each Commerce Cloud Business Unit that you want to connect with.

 See [Salesforce Developers App Center](https://developer.salesforce.com/docs/atlas.en-us.mc-getting-started.meta/mc-getting-started/get-api-key.htm) for more information.